Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Class 1A or 1B National Insurance for employers

-As well as making NI contributions on the wages that they pay their staff, employers must also make Class 1A and 1B National Insurance contributions on the equivalent financial value of any work benefits (known as Benefits in Kind, or BiKs) which they provide to employees.
+As well as making NI contributions on the wages they pay their staff, employers must also make Class 1A and 1B National Insurance contributions on the equivalent financial value of any work benefits (known as Benefits in Kind, or BiKs) which they provide to employees.

 The rate of Class 1A and 1B National Insurance is the same as Class 1 (Secondary) NI which employers pay on wages.
 Employers can report these benefits through payroll or by submitting a P11D form, as well as submitting a P11D(b) form to report the National Insurance they owe.